dotthegod/CS2-dotOverlay/README.md

 9. Pin the browser using the button on the top right.
 10. Double click anywhere to fullscreen it.
 11. Press Esc or Shift+Tab again to close the Steam layout.
-(This should remove the icons on the top)
+(This should remove the icons on the top) (❗❗ DO NOT SKIP THIS ONE OR IT WON'T WORK CORRECTLY ❗❗)
 12. Alt+Tab twice to re-open the CS2
 13. It should work now